damianhakert/damianhakert.github.io/source/handbook/product/index.html.md

 - Help build a vision for GitLab and GitLab's features
 - Deeply understand whatever it is you're working on.
 You should be spending a lot of time learning about your subject matters.

+### Responsibilities of the PM Enterprise Edition

+The Product Manager for Enterprise Edition is expected to, by order of importance:

+- be on top of critical issues affecting the business: everything related to licenses.
+- expend the Enterprise offering by providing features companies will want to buy
+- make sure all Editions have something new in every release
+- listen to customer feedback
+- proactively reach out to customers to validate features
+- be the go-to person to answer questions related to EE in the company
+- know the market.

 # Continuous Integration (CI)/Continuous Deployment and Delivery (CD)<a name="cicd"></a>

 For more insights into our vision on Continuous Integration and Continuous